neogcamp/build/build-logic/003_numbers.md

     Output: 13.33333
     ```

-1. Calculate the area, perimeter of a s1.re of side 'a'.
+1. Calculate the area, perimeter of a square of side 'a'.
 Also, calculate the surface area and the volume of a cube of side 'a'.

     Formula :